MarzDell/travel-website/README.md

 Navigation between pages are functional, there are two more links which you can go through( logo takes you to Home Page, for example).

 <h4> User Design Experience</h4>
-My User Design Experience file is in assets folder.
+My User Design Experience folder is in assets folder.

 <h4>Technologies Used<h4>
 <ul>   <li> HTML5</li>